geewynn/ethereum-data-streaming/README.md

 # ethereum-data-streaming
+## Description
+This project involves streaming data gotten from a quicknode endpoint into a snowflakes database.

 #### Technical Steps
 1. Setup kafka locally: I setup a kafka locally for my streaming architecture and added the required jar files for connecting to snowflakes in the kafka lib directory.